[Note: This post was originally published in April 2025 and last updated in September 2025]

 Or perhaps you’ve browsed the Webflow Marketplace and thought, "Hey, I could do this."

 If that sounds like you, you’re not alone.
-That’s exactly where I was a year ago.
+That’s exactly where I was in 2024.

 When my first Webflow template was published in May 2024, I had this image in my head: it would get approved, go live, and boom!
 Sales would start rolling in instantly.
 I was literally checking my phone every other minute the day after it went live, expecting to see that first sale notification.